richarddanipog/home-assignment/README.md

 # HOME ASSIGNMENT - REFLECTIZ

-The system was built using Nest.js,Typescript, express.js and mongoDB, have several different services.
+The system was built using Nest.js, Typescript, and MongoDB, which have several different services.
 First: contains 2 routes, the other one searches for a domain by its name, while the second one creates a new domain in the system.
-Second: runs scheduled, every 30 seconde on all records to get up-to-date information.
+Second: runs scheduled, every 30 seconds on all records to get up-to-date information.

 ## scheduled